 Dr. Loong’s focus areas are early childhood, elementary, and multicultural music.
 As a researcher, she has presented at poster sessions for state and national conferences.
 Her research on early childhood and elementary music has been published in several leading journals such as the Bulletin of the International Kodaly Society, Early Childhood Connections, Early Childhood Spotlight – MENC, Kodály Envoy, Malaysia Music Journal, Perspectives – ECMMA, Triad, and The Orff Echo.

 Currently, Dr. Loong serves on the editorial board of the Korean Journal of Research in Music Education, the Malaysia Music Journal; and is a member of the steering committee of the Alliance for Active Music Making in General Music Teacher Education.
+She is the Vice President of the Hawai`i Orff Schulwerk Association, co-conference chair of the HMEA conference.
 She served as the past president of the Hawai`i Music Educators Association, member of the editorial board of The Orff Echo, and Chair of the AOSA Research Committee.
 In 2012, Dr. Loong was named the outstanding music education alumni from the University of Akron, where she received her bachelor's and master's degrees.

 Wu Lien-teh or Wu Liande (Chinese: 伍連德; 10 March 1879 – 21 January 1960), also known as Goh Lean Tuck and Ng Leen Tuck in Minnan and Cantonese transliteration respectively, was a Malayan physician renowned for his work in public health and particularly, the Manchurian plague of 1910–11.
 Dr. Wu Lien-teh was a Malaysian physician who invented the first form of surgical masks and fought against plague spread in China (Wikipedia, n.d.) .